from Launch Point Press

 Judy's website: Click

 E.J. lives in the Portland Metro area

 and loves reading and writing and making quilts.
 Her first novel

 is a mystery about an amateur sleuth set in Oregon.
-In Harm's
+In

-the second novel in the series.
+at work on the second novel in the series.

 E.J.'s website: Click